simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/low_side.md

 }
 ```

-Once when your current sense has been intialised and calibrated you can start measuring the currents!
+When your current sense has been intialised and calibrated you can start measuring the currents!

 ## Using the current sense with FOC algorithm
-To use the `LowsideCurrentSense` with the FOC algorithm all you need to do is to add it to link it with the `BLDCMotor` you wish to use it with:
+To use the `LowsideCurrentSense` with the FOC algorithm all you need to do is link it with the `BLDCMotor` you wish to use it with:
 ```cpp
 // link motor and current sense motor.linkCurrentSense(&current_sense);